epfl-ada/ada-2020-project-milestone-p3-p3_splendids/README.md

 	* TARGET: node id of target, i.e., ratee
 	* RATING: the source's rating for the target, ranging from -10 to +10 in steps of 1
 	* TIME: the time of the rating, measured as seconds since Epoch

+2)	"soc-sign-bitcoin-alpha " dataset from Stanford Large Network Dataset Collection.
+Same as the first dataset, this one lets us know who-trusts-whom to trade using Bitcoin on a platform called Bitcoin Alpha.
+Members of Bitcoin Alpha rate other members in a scale of -10 (total distrust) to +10 (total trust) in steps of 1.
+This dataset contains following columns:
+	* SOURCE: node id of source, i.e., rater
+	* TARGET: node id of target, i.e., ratee
+	* RATING: the source's rating for the target, ranging from -10 to +10 in steps of 1
+	* TIME: the time of the rating, measured as seconds since Epoch.